OctopusDeploy/blog/blog/2022-03/multi-environment-github-actions/index.md

  - AWS
 ---

-Github Actions allows developers to perform DevOps operations within a GitHub repository.
-The Github community maintains templates that integrate third-party tools and repositories like Jenkins or Amazon Elastic Container Registry (ECR).
-Although Github Actions provides a contained solution, a dedicated continuous delivery tool like Octopus Deploy provides the developer with essential benefits such as environments, a dashboard to visualize environments, and a standardized step template library for a consistent user experience.
-In this post, I show you how to build a Docker image in a GitHub Actions workflow, publish the image to Amazon Elastic Container Registry (ECR) and use Octopus Deploy to deploy the image to a web application on Amazon Elastic Kubernetes Service (EKS).
+GitHub Actions allows developers to perform DevOps operations in a GitHub repository.
+The GitHub community maintains templates that integrate third-party tools and repositories like Jenkins or Amazon Elastic Container Registry (ECR).

+Although GitHub Actions provides a contained solution, a dedicated continuous delivery tool like Octopus Deploy provides the developer with essential benefits such as environments, a dashboard to visualize environments, and a standardized step template library for a consistent user experience.

+In this post, I show you how to build a Docker image in a GitHub Actions workflow, publish the image to Amazon Elastic Container Registry (ECR), and use Octopus Deploy to deploy the image to a web application on Amazon Elastic Kubernetes Service (EKS).

 ## Prerequisites